-Acknowledging that your website provides information to help site visitors but cannot guarantee universal satisfaction is a reasonable precaution to take in the event that a very unhappy person attempts to hold you accountable for unrealistic outcomes.
+Acknowledging that the website provides information to help site visitors but cannot guarantee universal satisfaction is a reasonable precaution to take in the event that a very unhappy person attempts to hold the entities accountable for unrealistic outcomes.

 All Government websites should follow the below stated guidelines.
 A disclaimer should contain the following general clauses: